 NB.
-If you request to drain / halt all the real servers, the fallback server will NOT be activated.
-The fallback server only comes into effect when all servers fail their health-check ?? is that correct
+If you request to drain or halt all the real servers at layer 4, the fallback server will NOT be activated - the fallback server only comes into effect when all servers fail their health-check.
+At layer 7, the fallback page is displayed when either all servers fail or when all servers are taken offline.